PierreBeucher/cloudypad/docs/src/help/upgrade-guide.md

 Older instances won't enable dedicated data disk by default to keep retrocompatibility.
 To enable Scaleway dedicated Data disk:

-- Migrate legacy root volume to new volume type following [Scaleway migration guide](https://www.scaleway.com/en/docs/instances/how-to/migrate-volumes-snapshots-to-sbs/#migrating-using-the-instance-apicli-migration-endpoint-plan-and-apply)
+- Migrate legacy root volume to new volume type (see above)
 - Perform upgrade and update with `cloudypad configure` - choose a 0 GB data disk size for now
 - SSH into your instance and move (not copy) folder `mv /var/lib/cloudypad/data /var/lib/cloudypad/data-backup`
 - Run `cloudypad update scaleway --name my-instance --data-disk-size <size-gb>` with your desired data disk size